savinsultan/b/src/content/blog/2026-04-28-Micro-Retirements-Job-Hugging-and-Burnout-The-New-Work-Life-Trends-Indians-Are-Googling.md

 But for many people in 2026, “later” feels uncertain.

-That is why structured breaks are starting to look less irresponsible and more strategic.[web:96][web:99]
+That is why structured breaks are starting to look less irresponsible and more strategic.

 ---